 - Grant funds may be used for direct costs in support of the described projects, such as organizational and administrative staff support, consultant support (video or audio editing, website development), software, technology or office supplies, and honoraria for community partners.
-Where in-person events are possible, funds may also be used for event costs such as travel and food.

 - Grant funds may not be used for indirect or overhead costs.

 - At the time that grants are made, a timeline for fund use will be agreed upon.
 Normally, grants are active for a period of 12 months with the option of a 6-month extension, as needed and if requested prior to the expiration of the grant.